 The HAIC-MM was developed by Flavio Ortolano under the advisement of Dr. Erika Gallegos from CSU Systems Engineering, using a structured, iterative framework combining Becker et al.'s maturity model development with Hevner et al.'s design science research principles.
 This rigorous approach ensures the model's practical relevance and theoretical soundness.

-The development process included comprehensive analysis of 30 existing frameworks across AI maturity, digital transformation, and human-machine teaming domains.
-The model was validated through quantitative surveys (N=100), numerous qualitative focus groups (N=10 across five initial sessions, plus additional groups), and real-world pilot tests with several organizations, ensuring its applicability to real-world SME environments.
+The development process included analysis of 30+ existing frameworks across AI maturity, digital transformation, and human-machine teaming domains.
+The model was validated through a quantitative survey (N=100 industry professionals), five qualitative focus group sessions (N=10 practitioners), and a pilot deployment with 10 SME professionals who completed the full assessment.

 Comprehensive research methodology combining analysis of 30 existing frameworks with validation through surveys, focus groups, and pilot testing

-Build confidence in AI through clear communication, reliability metrics, and systems designed for explainability and user understanding.
+Build staff confidence in AI tools through clear communication, human override capabilities, and psychological safety.

 The HAIC-MM provides a realistic timeline for SMEs to progress through maturity levels, acknowledging that AI adoption is a journey requiring incremental advancement: